Gluten Free Tips

 - Using a mixer, beat ingredients about 10 minutes.

 - Allow batter to rise approximately 1 hour.

 - Bake at 375°F for 45 to 60 minutes; use a toothpick to test for doneness.

 TIPS FOR SUCCESS

-Potato starch is a very fine white flour that is excellent for baking when combined with other flours.
-Potatof flour CANNOT be substituted for potato starch.
+- Potato starch is a very fine white flour that is excellent for baking when combined with other flours.
+Potato flour CANNOT be substituted for potato starch.
 Potato starch is sometimes labeled potato starch flour.

 - Fructose, molasses, and honey can replace sugar.

 - Any vegetable oil or butter can replace canola oil.

 - Lacto-free can replace dry milk; use equal proportions.